PWNCTF 2025

 - Document primitives (write-what-where, info leak) and produce a reproducible PoC.

 Bring two ESP32-WROOM devkits + USB cables.
-LoRa radios, antennas, and the firmware image are provided on site.

 Arduino nano